smithlabcode/dnmtools/documentation/docs/index.md

 this affects what we observe in the sequenced reads.

 Users are assumed to be somewhat familar with a command line.
-Installing dnmtools might require working with some environment variables.
-The data that dnmtools is designed for is really big, so understanding your computer is important.
+Installing DNMTools might require working with some environment variables.
+The data that DNMTools is designed for is really big, so understanding your computer is important.
 We also assume users know what standard output and standard error are.